Automorphisms of moduli spaces of principal bundles over a smooth curve: Hitchin fibration.

 We conclude the subsection with some basic facts about these moduli stacks.
 These facts are probably well-known to the experts.
 However, we did not find a reference in this generality.
 For this reason, we added a sketch of the proof.

 \begin{prop} The following facts hold. \begin{enumerate}[(i)] \item The connected components of the moduli stacks $\hit_G$ and $\BG_G$ are in bijection with $\pi_1(G)$. \item For any $\delta\in\pi_1(G)$, the corresponding connected component $\BG_G^{\delta}$ of the moduli stack $\BG_G$ is a smooth algebraic stack locally of finite type over $k$.
 Furthermore, it has dimension $\dim G(g-1)$. \item For any $\delta\in\pi_1(G)$, the corresponding connected component $\hit_G^{\delta}$ of the moduli stack $\hit_G$ is an irreducible algebraic stack locally of finite type over $k$.
-Furthermore, it is a locally complete intersection of pure dimension $2\dim G(g-1)+\dim\mathscr Z(G)$. \item The Hitchin morphism $h^{\delta}:\hit_G^{\delta}\to\AG$ is faithfully flat with geometrically connected fibers of pure dimension $\dim G(g-1)$. \end{enumerate} \end{prop}
+Furthermore, it is a locally complete intersection of pure dimension $2\dim G(g-1)+\dim\mathscr Z(G)$.